gsn1074-html-examples/html-speech-recognition-synthesis/README.md

 # html-speech-recognition-synthesis

-This project shows how use the Web Speech API for recognition (speech-to-text) and Synthesis (text-to-speech).
+This project shows how use the Web Speech API for recognition (speech-to-text) and synthesis (text-to-speech).

 ## Development Technologies